Yes, God really does love homosexuals!

 Repenting of your sins and trusting Jesus works the same way.

 1. You must repent of your sins.
-That means to change your mind about your sins, turn from your sins and trust Jesus.
+That means to change your mind about your sins and trust Jesus.
 It means that you are deciding to trust Jesus from now on instead of your own good works.
 It means that you want to make a fresh start in Christ.